 - privacy - the release of data must meet the purpose for which it was collected

-After an initial assessment, your request is provided to our data extraction teams.
-Our staff will review the request to make sure it is fit for purpose and will clarify your data requirements with you.
+After an initial assessment, we send your request to our data extraction teams.
+Our staff will review the request to make sure it is fit for purpose.
+We may contact you to clarify your data requirements with you.

-You will be provided with a quote, which is an estimate of effort required to customise and extract your data.
+We will give you a quote, which is an estimate of effort required to customise and extract your data.
 Once you accept the quote, we will extract the data in the agreed timeframes.